1. I have never participated in an organized race event before. Can I really train to run or walk my first half marathon?

 3. I feel like I might be very slow compared to others.
 What if I can't keep up with the rest of the group?

 Our programs are for runners, run/walkers and for walkers.
 When you register for the program, you will list your current pace so that we can ensure all participants have pace groups.
-Do be mindful of your goal race's cut-off times.
-St Jude Rock 'N Roll has a 6 hour limit (13:43 pace) and a 4 hour limit (18:18 pace) so you can set your goals accordingly.
+Do be mindful of your goal race's cut-off times so you can set your goals accordingly.

 4. How long is the training program and when and where do they meet?

-The Fall full and half marathon groups begin Saturday, September 21, 2019.
-The marathon group with start their workout at 6:30 am and the half marathon will start at 7:00 am at various locations including Fleet Feet Brentwood, Fleet Feet Green Hills, Cool Springs, Nissan Stadium and parts of the race course.
-The Hendersonville program will be meeting the Nashville program on the weeks we run the race course, and otherwise, will meet and run from the Fleet Feet Hendersonville store.
+The Fall full and half marathon groups begin Saturday, August 5, 2023.
+Both groups will start their workout at 7:00 am at various locations including Fleet Feet Brentwood, Fleet Feet Green Hills, Cool Springs, local greenways and parts of the race course.
+The Hendersonville program will be meeting the Nashville program on the weeks we run the race course, and otherwise, will run with the Hendersonville Running Club.

 5. What is the mileage for the first week's run?